SUPLA/supla-device/README.md

 - Ideal for DIY projects and prototyping
 - No prior embedded experience required
 - You write and control your own device logic

+When used on ESP32, the Arduino library relies on the same underlying networking stack as ESP-IDF.
+From a networking and protocol perspective, ESP32 behavior is equivalent across both environments.

 ### ESP32 / ESP-IDF
 - Native integration